On the List Update Problem with Advice: An algorithm with two bits of advice

 \begin{small}

 \end{small}

-\begin{lemma} Consider a subsequence of two items $a$ and $b$ which has form $\left\langle baa\right\rangle$.
-The total cost that \MTFE and \MTFO incur together for serving this subsequence is less than or equal to 4 (under the partial cost model). \end{lemma}
+\begin{lemma} Consider a subsequence of two items $a$ and $b$ which has the form $\left\langle baa\right\rangle$.
+The total cost that \MTFE and \MTFO incur together for serving this subsequence is at most $4$ (under the partial cost model). \end{lemma}

 \begin{proof} If the initial order of $a$ and $b$ is $[ba]$, the first request has no cost, and each algorithm incurs a total cost of at most 2 for the other two requests of the sequence.
 Hence, the aggregated cost of the two algorithms is 4.
 Next, assume the initial order is $[ab]$.
 Assume the bits maintained by one of the algorithms for $a$ and $b$ are (1,0), respectively.
 As illustrated in Table~\ref{tabl2}, this algorithm incurs a cost of 1 for serving $baa$; the other algorithm incurs a cost of 3.
 In total, the algorithms incur a cost of 4.
 In the other case, when bits maintained for $a$ and $b$ are both `0' in one algorithm (consequently, both are `1' in the other algorithm), the total cost of the algorithms for serving $\left\langle baa\right\rangle$ is 3. \end{proof}